Not wearing your business wear so much because of covid?

 Like most men, I don’t really enjoy clothes shopping.
 But my BFF and favorite corporate image consultant (Joanne) said it was time for a new suit.
 So I whined and complained… and then we went shopping.

 We saw a lot of new suits that we liked ranging from $600 to $2000.
-I’m value conscious (read frugal or cheap) and we both read Overdressed – The Shockingly High Cost of Cheap Fashion – (see our previous blog post), so we were also looking for an eco-friendly solution.
+I’m value conscious (read frugal or cheap) and we both read Overdressed – The Shockingly High Cost of Cheap Fashion – (see this eye opening blog post), so we were also looking for an eco-friendly solution.

-Joanne suggested that we visit a tailor to see about clothing restyling and updating one of my existing suits.
-I’ve had alterations done but I’d never had a suit re-styled.
+Joanne suggested that we visit a tailor to see about updating and restyling a suit.
+I’ve had alterations done but I’d never had a suit re-tailored.
 So I was a little skeptical.

 We visited Paris Tailors in Edmonton (104-10109 106 St NW, Edmonton, Alberta) and explained what we wanted.
-They said they restyle clothing and update suits all the time.
+They said they update clothing all the time and can easily restyle a suit.
 I put on the suit so he could evaluate and take some measurements.

-Luckily, my existing suit had fairly narrow lapels that are current but the jacket was rather boxy.
-It was also a little bit long in the body and the pants were definitely wide in the leg compared to the new styles.
+Luckily, my existing suit had fairly narrow lapels that are fairly current but the jacket was rather boxy.
+It was also a little bit long in the body and the pants were definitely wide in the leg compared to the newer styles.

 I didn’t want anything too avant-garde because I wanted to still get another two or three years out of it.
-But I still wasn’t sure that restyling and retailoring would work to my satisfaction.
+But I still wasn’t sure that re-tailoring and restyling a suit would work to my satisfaction.

-If you are contemplating getting a suit retailored here’s some how to tips:
+If you are contemplating taking our advice and restyle a suit here’s some how to tips:

 Tip 1 – Make sure the older suit is of good quality.
-It should be 100% wool and high quality fabric (this is the bonus of buying better quality to start with).
+Ideally it should be 100% wool or a high quality fabric (this is the bonus of buying better quality to start with).

 Tip 2 – Be sure it’s not showing too much wear (I’m pretty easy on my clothes because I’m careful about hanging my jackets up and not wearing them while driving).